Invention of the Yagi-Uda antenna

 How does an antenna actually work?

-Dieter Brückmann: An antenna is used to emit or receive an electromagnetic wave and represents the interface between the transmitter or receiver and the free space as a transmission medium.
-Its basic structure consists of conductive elements, such as one or more metal rods, which are connected to the wired transmitting or receiving device via an antenna cable.
-The simplest form of antenna is a dipole consisting of two wires.
-The dipole can also be regarded as an open resonant circuit.
-Feeding the dipole with a changing electrical signal creates an electromagnetic field that is radiated into the room.
-Accordingly, a current is induced in the dipole on the receiving end by the received radio signal.
-The principle of resonance is used here.
+Dieter Brückmann: An antenna is used to transmit or receive electromagnetic waves and acts as the interface between the transmitter or receiver and free space, which serves as the transmission medium.
+Its basic structure consists of conductive elements, such as one or more metal rods, which are connected to the wired transmitting or receiving equipment via an antenna cable.
+The simplest form of an antenna is a dipole consisting of two wires.
+The dipole can also be regarded as an open oscillating circuit.
+Feeding the dipole with a varying electrical signal creates an electromagnetic field that is radiated into space.
+Similarly, on the receiving end, the received radio signal induces a current in the dipole.
+This utilises the principle of resonance.

-In order to achieve efficient transmission, the length of the antenna is matched to the wavelength of the signal.
-Variations in the antenna design are used to adapt it to different frequency ranges and applications.
-In particular, the parameters of size, shape and configuration are adapted.
-For example, one or more directors and possibly also reflectors give the antenna a directional effect.
-This directivity is also associated with an antenna gain, which corresponds to an amplification of the signal.
+To achieve efficient transmission, the length of the antenna is tuned to the wavelength of the signal.
+Variations in antenna design allow it to be adapted to different frequency ranges and applications.
+In particular, the parameters of size, shape and configuration are adjusted.
+For example, the antenna is made directional by means of one or more directors and, where appropriate, reflectors.
+This directivity is also associated with antenna gain, which corresponds to an amplification of the signal.
 This principle is utilised in the Yagi-Uda antenna.

-The Yagi antenna was often used during the Second World War.
+The Yagi antenna was frequently used during the Second World War.
 For what purpose?

-Dieter Brückmann : During the Second World War, the Yagi-Uda antenna was often used for radar applications.
-Radar was a new invention in this era and fundamentally changed the military strategy of all the warring parties involved in the Second World War.
-Radar used radio waves to detect and locate aircraft, ships and other objects.
-This made it a very important tool for air defence, for naval warfare and also for military operations on the ground.
-In addition to the classic form of the Yagi-Uda antenna, variants with parabolic mirrors were also used.
-Due to the directional effect of the Yagi-Uda antenna, the direction in which the detected object is located can also be determined by determining the angle of rotation.
+Dieter Brückmann: During the Second World War, the Yagi-Uda antenna was frequently used for radar applications.
+Radar was a revolutionary invention at that time and fundamentally changed the military strategy of all the warring parties during the Second World War.
+Radar uses radio waves to detect and locate aircraft, ships and other objects.
+This made it a very important tool for air defence, naval warfare and also for military operations on the ground.
+In addition to the classic Yagi-Uda antenna design, variants featuring parabolic reflectors were also used.
+Due to the directional nature of the Yagi-Uda antenna, the angle of rotation can be used to determine the direction in which the detected object is located.

-In the 1950s, the usefulness of the Yagi antenna was also recognised for television, wasn't it?
+In the 1950s, the benefits of the Yagi antenna were also recognised for television, weren’t they?

-Dieter Brückmann : After the Yagi antenna was used primarily in the military sector during the Second World War, it quickly spread to the amateur radio sector in North America and Europe.
-The main reasons for this were the simple design, which is also suitable for do-it-yourself construction, and the high antenna gain.
-From the 1950s onwards, this type of antenna was also increasingly used in commercial applications such as television.
-The Yagi antenna was frequently used, particularly at the edges of the coverage areas of television transmitters, due to the antenna gain resulting from its directional effect.
-By using a Yagi antenna, many television viewers in East Germany were also able to receive West German television if they pointed their Yagi antenna in the appropriate direction.
+Dieter Brückmann: After the Yagi antenna had been used during the Second World War, particularly in the military sector, it spread very quickly in North America and Europe, including within the amateur radio community.
+The main reasons for this were its simple design, which is also suitable for DIY construction, and its high antenna gain.
+Furthermore, from the 1950s onwards, this type of antenna was also used increasingly frequently in commercial applications such as television.
+Particularly on the fringes of television broadcasters’ coverage areas, the Yagi antenna was frequently used due to the antenna gain resulting from its directivity.
+By using a Yagi antenna, many television viewers in East Germany were also able to receive West German television programmes if they aligned their Yagi antenna in the correct direction.

-Yagi aerials are available in different sizes.
-Why does a radio, for example, need a longer antenna than a WLAN device?
+Yagi antennas come in various sizes.
+Why, for example, does a radio need a longer antenna than a Wi-Fi device?

-Dieter Brückmann: The basic element of a Yagi antenna is a dipole, which should have a length of just under half the wavelength of the radio wave to be received in order to optimise its properties.
-The other elements of the antenna, the directors, should be slightly shorter and the reflectors slightly longer than the dipole.
-The directivity and the antenna gain are determined by the overall length of the antenna.
-With a Yagi-Uda antenna consisting of three elements and a total length of 0.3, an antenna gain of approx. 15 dBi can be achieved, whereby the beamwidth of the antenna lobe is less than 40o.
+Dieter Brückmann: The basic element of a Yagi antenna is a dipole, which, for optimum performance, should be just under half a wavelength of the radio wave to be received.
+The other elements of the antenna – the directors – should be slightly shorter, and the reflectors slightly longer than the dipole.
+The directivity and antenna gain are determined by the total length of the antenna.
+A three-element Yagi-Uda antenna with a total length of 0.3λ can achieve an antenna gain of approximately 15 dBi, with a beamwidth of less than40 °.
 Even more powerful Yagi antennas have up to 10 rod elements.

-Typical VHF radio waves are in the frequency range of 87-105 MHz.
+Typical FM radio waves lie in the frequency range of 87–105 MHz.
 This results in a wavelength of approximately three metres.
-The associated antenna should therefore be at least one metre long.
-WLAN devices, on the other hand, operate in significantly higher frequency bands in the 2.4 GHz or even 5 GHz range.
+The corresponding antenna should therefore be at least one metre long.
+Wi-Fi devices, on the other hand, operate in significantly higher frequency bands in the range of 2.4 GHz or even 5 GHz.
 This results in significantly shorter wavelengths of 6 to 12 centimetres.
-The optimum antenna lengths for this application are therefore only a few centimetres.
+The optimal antenna lengths for this application are therefore in the range of just a few centimetres.

-Is it actually true that you can easily build a Yagi antenna with materials from the DIY store?
+Is it actually true that you can easily build a Yagi antenna using materials from a DIY store?

-Dieter Brückmann : One of the main advantages of the Yagi antenna is its simple construction and robustness.
-DIY enthusiasts have long known that a robust Yagi antenna can be constructed using simple metal rods and a few connecting materials, all of which are available from DIY stores.
+Dieter Brückmann: One particular advantage of the Yagi antenna lies in its simple construction and robustness.
+It has long been known amongst DIY enthusiasts that a robust Yagi antenna can be built using simple metal rods and a few connecting materials, all of which are available at a DIY store.

-While building a Yagi antenna for television reception or amateur radio applications requires some manual skills, you can now even find DIY instructions for polystyrene Yagi antennas for WLAN systems in specialist magazines and on the Internet.
-These can supposedly be put together in just half an hour from leftover packaging and electronic waste.
+Whilst building a Yagi antenna for TV reception or amateur radio applications requires a fair bit of technical skill, specialist magazines and the internet now even feature DIY guides for polystyrene Yagi antennas for Wi-Fi systems.
+These can reportedly be put together in just half an hour using leftover packaging and electronic scrap.

-With the trend towards wireless transmission, more antennas are being sold again today.
-Where are they mainly used today?
+With the trend towards wireless transmission, more antennas are being sold again these days.
+Where are they mainly used nowadays?

-Dieter Brückmann: The number of applications in which wireless transmission systems are used has increased significantly in recent years and will continue to grow in the coming years.
-Each of these radio systems is equipped with an antenna.
-A wide variety of antenna systems are needed for the sometimes very different requirements and applications, so that there is now a wide range of basic types and variants to meet the most diverse requirements.
+Dieter Brückmann: The number of applications in which radio transmission systems are used has increased significantly in recent years, and will continue to grow in the coming years.
+Each of these wireless systems is equipped with an antenna.
+As the requirements and applications can vary considerably, a wide variety of antenna systems are needed to meet these diverse needs, meaning there is now a wide range of basic types and variants available.

-In the case of WLAN systems, for example, the requirements for very high data rates have increased significantly in recent years.
+In the case of Wi-Fi systems, for example, the requirements for very high data rates have risen sharply in recent years.
 These high data rates can be achieved in particular through multi-antenna systems and MIMO technology.
 MIMO stands for Multiple Input / Multiple Output.
-With this technology, multiple antennas are used on both the transmitter and receiver side, between which parallel data streams are transmitted.
+With this technology, multiple antennas are used on both the transmitter and receiver sides, between which parallel data streams are transmitted.
 In this way, the maximum data rate can be multiplied.
-Complex digital signal processing on the receiving end can compensate for the mutual overlapping of the parallel data streams.
+Sophisticated digital signal processing on the receiving end compensates for the mutual interference between the parallel data streams.

-In addition, electronically steerable directional antennas are becoming increasingly important.
-These are made up of a number of dipoles whose fields overlap to create a directional effect.
-In addition, the phase offset between the antenna signals can be varied electronically, allowing the direction of radiation of the antenna array to be specifically adjusted.
-Antenna arrays with over 1000 dipoles are now being used, with which the direction of radiation can even be varied in three dimensions.
-Applications include systems based on the current and future 4G to 6G mobile phone standards.
-This allows the subscriber density and also the maximum data rate of these systems to be further increased.
+Furthermore, the importance of electronically steerable directional antennas is growing steadily.
+These consist of a number of dipoles whose fields overlap, thereby creating directionality.
+Furthermore, the phase shift between the antenna signals can be varied electronically, allowing the radiation pattern of the antenna array to be precisely adjusted.
+Antenna arrays comprising over 1,000 dipoles are now in use, enabling the radiation pattern to be varied in as many as three dimensions.
+Applications include systems based on current and future mobile communications standards from 4G to 6G.
+This enables the subscriber density and the maximum data rate of these systems to be further increased.

 Uwe Blass